Control a Robot Dog with a Custom Viam Base Component

 .

-Click Save Config at the bottom of the page.
+Click Save at the top right of the page to save your config.

 Configure the components